tgurgick/vid_to_doc/README.md

 ## Acknowledgments

-- OpenAI for providing the Whisper and GPT APIs
+- OpenAI for providing the GPT-4o transcription and completion APIs
 - MoviePy for video processing capabilities
 - Click for the excellent CLI framework
 - Rich for beautiful terminal output